-The Palm Beach County Tax Collector is requesting that Chapter 212.03 (1)(a) Transient rentals tax be amended to add vessels to the taxable list of entities renting for under six months.
+The County supports the Palm Beach County Tax Collector's request for amendment of Section 212.03 (1)(a), F.S. regarding transient rentals tax to add vessels to the taxable list of entities renting for under six months.
 Currently, a number of on-line companies are now advertising vessels on their websites.
-One website has 17 vessel rentals to rent for less than six months.
-These rentals range from \$500 per night to \$59.
-This will enable Palm Beach County to amend their County Ordinance 95-30 to begin collecting bed taxes.
+One website has 17 vessel rentals for rent under six months.
+These rentals range from \$59 to \$500 per night.
+This will enable counties and municipalities to begin collecting bed taxes.